404-amine/linux-keylogger/README.md

 Compile and run the program:

-    $ chmod +x compile_script.sh   //this way the keylogger will operate in the background and you can close the terminal
+    $ chmod +x compile_script.sh
+    $ sudo ./compile_script.sh    //this way the keylogger will operate in the background and you can close the terminal